YuzuTheNeko/nekoscript/README.md

 Once done, move the executable to a place it won't bother you much and copy the folder where you put the file.
 Search for system environment variables on your PC, go to `Path` and add a new path which would be the folder path you previously copied.
 Once done, you can use `nekoscript` in any terminal/console allocated on your PC.

+## Updating
+Simply download the new release and replace the executable file with the newer one.